06 Nov Let there be light: how to fight the winter slump by getting outside

 One key way to adapt to these changes, and help reset our internal body clocks, is to spend more time in light.
 We don’t mean sitting by a lamp – instead, head outside to bathe in natural sunlight.
 Exposing yourself to light as much as possible during waking hours suppresses the secretion of melatonin, the substance our bodies releases to make us sleepy.
 This helps us get into a more natural waking routine and avoid feeling too tired during the darker evenings.

 Heading out into the great outdoors offers a whole host of benefits to our mind and bodies.
-Here are our top tips for making the most of natural sunlight this autumn:
+Here are our top tips for making the most of natural sunlight this winter:

 - Get motivated by planning your route!
-Our blog post on our top picks for walks in Hampshire this autumn is bound to drive you to head out the door.
+Our blog post on our top picks for walks in Hampshire this winter is bound to drive you to head out the door.

 - Find new ways to enjoy nature; take a moment to breathe… what can you see, hear and smell?